In this new comprehensive guide, you’ll learn:

 A lot of thought and research should have gone into creating that visual communication piece meant to achieve a particular objective.

-Charles Dairo, a senior designer and CEO, CKDigital, shares his thoughts on setting up a functional portfolio:
+Charles Dairo, a Senior Designer and CEO, CKDigital, shares his thoughts on setting up a functional portfolio:

-“When we started at CKDigital, it was just a one page website that focused on our portfolio.
+“When we started out at CKDigital, it was just a one page website that focused on our portfolio.